minprog/programmeren-2/problems/hangman2/hangman.md

 ## Submitting

 To submit this assignment, you need to submit all of your source files.
-If you have created your own evil algorithm (see the section Extensions), then include a short description in a text file of what you've written.